brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

     **Value**

-        Returns a vector of extracted ``x`` values or an object of re-assembled values that can be put into the specified node.
+        Returns the extracted ``x`` values as a vector or the re-assembled values in the same shape as the specified node.

 .. function:: update!(s::AbstractStochastic, m::Model)